-In order to support a transition to a net-zero carbon economy there should be a sustained focus on creating and maintaining apprenticeship pathways (particularly at this time of economic uncertainty as a result of Covid-19), to provide a skills pipeline to support any increased activity in relevant sectors of the economy, and more importantly to give young people the opportunities to forge successful careers in this context.
-As traditional apprenticeships in the Oil and Gas sector may be susceptible to the transition to net-zero it is vital that apprentices are not adversely affected.
+In order to support Clean Growth and a transition to a net-zero carbon economy there should be a sustained focus on creating and maintaining apprenticeship pathways (particularly at this time of economic uncertainty as a result of Covid-19), to provide a skills pipeline to support any increased activity in relevant sectors of the economy, and more importantly to give young people the opportunities to forge successful careers in this context.
+As traditional apprenticeships in the Oil and Gas sector may be susceptible to the Clean Growth transition it is vital that apprentices are not adversely affected.